Onit Documentation

 You’re done!

-If you check any transaction’s Private checkbox, only its participants and the users in your Private User Group will have access to it.
+If you check the Private checkbox for any transaction, only its participants and the users in your Private User Group will have access to it.

 The "Restrict Access" checkbox:

-You might wonder, now that I have set up my User Groups how do I prevent other users from accessing and creating Records in Apps where they shouldn't be?
+Now that I have set up my User Groups, you might wonder how I can prevent other users from accessing and creating Records in Apps where they shouldn't be?
 The answer is the Restrict Access checkbox.

 The Restrict Access checkbox is the official platform way to prevent users from creating records in an App unless the user belongs to an associated User Group.
-Set up is very simple; Navigate to your App's Advanced Designer page and click Settings.
-Scroll down to the Security heading and check the Restrict Access checkbox.
-When this checkbox is enabled your App will:
+Set up is very simple: Navigate to your App's Advanced Designer page and click Settings.
+Scroll down to the Security heading and choose the Authentication Level from the drop-down box.

 Security Layer: Security Chains

-Imagine that you have a Contracts app and that it contains a Field named Country.
-Also imagine that your users have been assigned a property in Onit which designates which country they work in.
+Imagine that you have a Contracts app containing a Field named Country.
+Also, imagine that your users have been assigned a property in Onit, which designates which country they work in.
 Finally, let’s say that you need to grant access to transactions based on which country a user works in.
 For example, if a particular Contracts transaction has a Country Field value of Singapore, Onit should limit access to this transaction to only those users who work in Singapore.

 1. Create an app named Country-Permissions, inside of which you’ll create one transaction per possible country (e.g., one for Singapore, another for Mexico, etc.).

-2. Set the Contracts app to be a sibling of the Country-Permissions app.
+2. Set the Contracts app as a sibling of the Country-Permissions app.

 Note: Though its more common to create Security Chains for sibling apps, note that it’s also possible to configure them for parent-child app relationships when your business use case calls for that relationship type.